theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.AbapTimestamp.md

 ### <a id="ERPConnect_AbapTimestamp__ctor_System_UInt16__System_Byte__System_Byte__"></a> AbapTimestamp\(in ushort, in byte, in byte\)

-Initializes a new instance of <xref href="ERPConnect.AbapTimestamp" data-throw-if-not-resolved="false"></xref> using a 1-based year, month and day.
+Initializes a new instance of `ERPConnect.AbapTimestamp` using a 1-based year, month and day.

 ```csharp